- Associate Professor of French and Francophone Studies and International Affairs

 - “Paris, an Afropean City: Urban Activism in Works by Alain Mabanckou and Léonora Miano.”
 Dominic Thomas and Nicki Hitchcott, eds.
 Francophone Afropean Literatures.
-Liverpool University Press (Forthcoming, publication date 2013).
+Liverpool University Press, 2014.

 - “What’s wrong with the littérature-monde manifesto?”
 Contemporary French & Francophone Studies: Sites.
 14.1 (January 2010): 77-84.

 M 2:30- 3:30 PM and W 9:30-10:30 AM